-Such income is recognised on an accrual basis over the life of the subscriptions.
+Such income is recognised on an accrual basis.

-(iv) Donations-in-kind
+(iv) Donations in kind

-Donations-in-kind are recognised based on an estimate of the fair value at the date of the receipt of the donation of the non-monetary asset or the grant of a right to a monetary asset.
+Donations in kind are recognised based on an estimate of the fair value at the date of the receipt of the donation of the non-monetary asset or the grant of a right to a monetary asset.
 The donation is recognised if the amount of the gift can be measured reliably and there is no uncertainty that it will be received.